George Lee Anderson

 Cincinnati Reds Skipper

 After a summer in San Diego, Anderson was slated to be a California Angels coach in 1970 until he was hired to replaced Dave Bristol as Cincinnati Reds manager instead.
-With a lineup that included Johnny Bench, Tony Perez, and Pete Rose, he won 102 games and the pennant in his first season.
-However, he then lost the World Series in five games to the Baltimore Orioles.
+With a lineup that included Johnny Bench, Tony Perez, and Pete Rose, he won 102 games and the pennant in his first season, losing the World Series in five games to the Baltimore Orioles.
 After an injury-plagued 1971 (his only sub-.500 season with Cincinnati), the Reds came back and won another pennant in 1972, losing to the Oakland Athletics in the World Series.
 They took the National League West division title in 1973, then finished a close second to the Los Angeles Dodgers in 1974.

 Detroit Tigers Manager

 Anderson soon returned to the dugout, replacing Les Moss as manager of the Detroit Tigers on June 14, 1979.
-With a lineup of young players including Alan Trammell, Lou Whitaker, Lance Parrish, and Jack Morris, the Tigers became a winning club almost immediately, but they didn't get into contention until 1983, when they finished second.
+With a lineup of young players including Alan Trammell, Lou Whitaker, Lance Parrish, and Jack Morris, the Tigers became a winning club almost immediately, but they did not get into serious contention until 1983, when they finished second.

-After a two third-place finishes, Anderson led the Tigers to the majors' best record in 1987, although they needed last-week heroics to finish ahead of the Toronto Blue Jays.
-However, the team was upset in the ALCS by the Minnesota Twins.
+Following two third-place finishes, Anderson led the Tigers to the majors' best record in 1987, although they needed last-week heroics to finish ahead of the Toronto Blue Jays.
+The team was upset in the ALCS by the Minnesota Twins.
 Nonetheless, he won his second Manager of the Year Award.
 After contending again in 1988, the team collapsed in 1989, and he missed three weeks of that season suffering from nervous exhaustion.

 "I refuse to call a 52 year old man Sparky." - Umpire Al Clark about Sparky Anderson